Bcromas/creepyeye/README.md

 CreepyEye achieved an F1 of 0.955 on face detection and 0.161 on emotion detection.

 Code will be posted in the near future.
-In the meantime you can check out [this poster](https://github.com/Bcromas/creepyeye/blob/master/creepyeye_poster.pdf){:target="_blank"}
+In the meantime you can check out <a href="https://github.com/Bcromas/creepyeye/blob/master/creepyeye_poster.pdf" target="_blank">this poster</a>